 Important!
 A new salary level threshold for white-collar exempt status was to have gone into effect on December 1, 2016.
 This change was halted by a federal judge on November 22, but the injunction may be appealed.
 We will keep you updated.
 Recordkeeping and job duties provisions of the FLSA remain in place, regardless.

 - FLSA Flyer (PDF): Please post and share widely.

 - FLSA FAQ (PDF): Contains details of the law, including exemptions and recordkeeping requirements.

 - FLSA Compliance Guide (PDF): Walks you through a process of assessing compliance and making necessary adjustments.

 - Webinar: Watch the recording of a Fair Labor Standards Act webinar presented by Rev. Richard Nugent and Jan Gartner in October 2016.
-Once you’ve viewed the recording, or if you participated in one of the webinars you can review the slides (Word).
-Soon we will post questions (with answers) from all four webinars.
+Once you’ve viewed the recording, or if you participated in one of the webinars, you can review the slides (Word).
+Questions asked in all four of our FLSA webinars are answered in this Q&A.

 Employee or Independent Contractor?

 Congregations need to determine whether the individuals they compensate are employees or independent contractors.

 - See our Employee or Independent Contractor FAQ sheet (Word) for special guidance on clergy, with some information applicable to other staff.